-- Application Fee: An application fee of $35.00 U.S. dollars must accompany each Application for Admission.
+An application fee of $35.00 U.S. dollars must accompany each application for admission.
 The application fee cannot be waived or deferred and it is non refundable.

 *Conditional Admission: In limited situations, graduate programs may recommend conditional admission for an applicant who meets all academic criteria for admission, with the exception of the English proficiency requirement.
 Not all departments offer conditional admission.
 Please e-mail email@example.com for additional information on whether your program of interest allows for conditional admission.